-Wheat is a widely cultivated grass whose seed is a cereal grain used all over the world as a staple food.
-Of the thousands of known wheat varieties, the most important are common wheat (Triticum aestivum), durum wheat (T. Durum), and club wheat (T. compactum).
+Wheat is a widely cultivated crop whose seed is a grain used all over the world as a staple food.
+Of the thousands of known wheat varieties, the most important are common wheat (Triticum aestivum), durum wheat (T. durum), and club wheat (T. compactum).
 Wheat is cultivated as a cash crop, as it produces a good yield per unit area, grows well in a temperate climate with a moderately short growing season, and yields a versatile, high-quality flour.
 The majority of wheat flour is used to make products including bread, pasta, cereal, pastries, cookies, crackers, muffins, tortillas, and pitas.

 Worldwide Wheat Production

 Wheat is the second-most-produced cereal grain behind maize, and the global trade of wheat is greater than all other crops combined.
 In 2020, the total global production of wheat was 760 million tons.
 China, India, and Russia are the three largest individual wheat producers in the world, accounting for about 41% of the world’s total wheat production.
 The United States is the fourth-largest individual wheat producer in the world.
 However, the European Union, if it were counted as a single country, its wheat production would exceed that of any country except China.